OneUIProject/OneUI-Design-Library/README.md

 # Samsung OneUi Design
 A library for Android, which make your app look like Samsung's OneUI.
 In this library there is a theme which will apply for each View (see [Progress](#Progress)) in your layout.
 This library has been tested in AndroidStudio, but should work in other IDEs too.
+You can try out the latest example [here](https://github.com/Yanndroid/SamsungOneUi/raw/master/app/release/app-release.apk).

 Excuse my bad english, feel free correct it :)